nmshd/connector/README.md

 OTEL_EXPORTER_OTLP_ENDPOINT=http://otel-collector:4318
 OTEL_EXPORTER_OTLP_PROTOCOL=http/protobuf
 OTEL_SERVICE_NAME=enmeshed.connector
+NMSHD_OTEL_LOG_LEVEL=INFO
 ```

 The service name defaults to `enmeshed.connector`.
-Existing log appenders remain active, and application logs accepted by the configured log4js category levels are exported directly through the OpenTelemetry Logs SDK.
+Existing log appenders remain active, and application logs accepted by the configured log4js category levels are exported directly through the OpenTelemetry Logs SDK. `NMSHD_OTEL_LOG_LEVEL` controls the minimum level exported through OpenTelemetry and defaults to `INFO`; accepted values are `ALL`, `TRACE`, `DEBUG`, `INFO`, `WARN`, `ERROR`, `FATAL` and `OFF`.
+This setting does not affect other log appenders.
 Exporters, endpoints, protocols, authentication headers, sampling and resource attributes can be configured with their standard OpenTelemetry environment variables.

 Only the instrumentations used by the Connector are included: `amqplib`, `express`, `grpc`, `host-metrics`, `http`, `mongodb`, `redis`, `runtime-node` and `undici`. `OTEL_NODE_ENABLED_INSTRUMENTATIONS` and `OTEL_NODE_DISABLED_INSTRUMENTATIONS` can select a subset of this list.
 Set `OTEL_SDK_DISABLED=true` to disable telemetry entirely.